okta/odyssey/packages/docs/README.md

 # Odyssey - the Okta design system

-This is the home for Okta's Design System "Odyssey".
+This is the home for Odyssey, Okta's design system.
 Here you will find assets to build high quality UIs along with documentation to guide you along the way.

 ## Contributing